HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Switch_Properties.md

     *   constants.BLUR\_EFFECT\_PROMINENT

-Read/Write
+### Read/Write

 Read + Write

-Remarks
+### Remarks

 *   If you set _enabled_ as true, the blur-effect for the widget is enabled.
 *   If you set _enabled_ as false, the blur-effect for the widget is disabled.
 *   If you specify _value_ as less than 0, the value is taken as 0.
 *   If you specify _value_ as greater than 100, the value is taken as 100.

-Limitations
+### Limitations

 *   For Android:
     * If a FlexContainer or a FlexScrollContainer contains a Map widget, the blur-effect is not applied to the map.

     * If a FlexContainer or a FlexScrollContainer contains a Browser or Video widget, the blur-effect is applied but does not get updated.
 For example, when the video starts playing, the new rendered frame does not get displayed with the blur-effect.

     * Even if you apply 100% blur for widgets that display any text( such as Label or Calendar widgets), the text on these widgets is not blurred.
 This is a Native Android limitation.
 To generate the blur effect for the text, apply a skin with darker background to the Label or Calendar widget.
 This is true even when the widgets are placed in a FlexContainer with blur effect and the widgets do not have a skin.
     * Blur effect will not work on widgets added inside BOX containers.

-Example 1
+### Example 1

 To dynamically set the blur-effect for any widget, such as a FlexContainer, use the following code.

+{% highlight VoltMx %}
-{% highlight voltMx %}//This is a generic property that is applicable for various widgets.
+//This is a generic property that is applicable for various widgets.
 //Here, we have shown how to use the blur property for FlexContainer widget.
 /*You need to make a corresponding use of the blur property for other applicable widgets.*/